 You can construct improvised compasses using a piece of ferrous metal that can be needle shaped or a flat double-edged razor blade and a piece of nonmetallic string or long hair from which to suspend it.
 You can magnetize or polarize the metal by slowly stroking it in one direction on a piece of silk or carefully through your hair using deliberate strokes.
 You can also polarize metal by stroking it repeatedly at one end with a magnet.
 Always rub in one direction only.
 If you have a battery and some electric wire, you can polarize the metal electrically.
 The wire should be insulated.
 If not insulated, wrap the metal object in a single, thin strip of paper to prevent contact.
 The battery must be a minimum of 2 volts.
-Form a coil with the electric wire and touch its ends to the battery's terminals.
-Repeatedly insert one end of the metal object in and out of the coil.
+Form a coil with the electric wire and out of the coil.
 The needle will become an electromagnet.
 When suspended from a piece of nonmetallic string, or floated on a small piece of wood in water, it will align itself with a north-south line.